 The consequences of police violence are indelible.
 It impacts communities large and small nationwide — still research data suggests a connection between police violence on the job and police domestic violence at home.
-As Black Lives Matter protests happened last year, video after video has shown law enforcement going after unarmed civilians — shoving, punching, using tear gas, rubber bullets, and in some cases, using live ammunition against civilian populations.
+As Black Lives Matter protests happened last year, video after video showed law enforcement going after unarmed civilians — shoving, punching, using tear gas, rubber bullets, and in some cases, using live ammunition against civilian populations.
 In Louisville, local businessman and community leader David McAtee was shot and killed by law enforcement at a protest over the killing of George Floyd and Breonna Taylor.
 Add that to the fact that, so often, police can get away with nearly murder, accountability and justice in the public sphere, and in the private sphere, when police domestic violence happens in the home, doesn’t seem achievable.

 There are those who argue that the police can be trusted always to act in the public interest, protecting and serving the innocent.
 Surely many do, but research into the private lives of cops suggests that that faith in the restraint of police officers on the job is founded at least in part on men who abuse their wives and children.
 And what percent of cops are domestic abusers is conspicuously quite high.